hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 #### AU PS Profiles and Extensions
 The [Profiles and Extensions](profiles-and-extensions.html) page lists the AU PS profiles and extensions defined for this implementation guide.
 An AU PS profile [StructureDefinition](http://hl7.org/fhir/R4/structuredefinition.html) defines the minimum elements, extensions, vocabularies and value sets that **SHALL** be present and constrains the way elements are used when conforming to the profile.

 AU PS profile elements include mandatory and *Must Support* requirements.
-[Mandatory elements](#mandatory-elements) are required and have a minimum cardinality of 1 (min=1).
+[Mandatory elements](#mandatory-elements) are required and have a minimum cardinality > 0.
 [Must Support](#must-support-and-obligation) elements have defined conformance obligations in AU PS.

 #### AU PS Actors
 The [Actor Definitions](actors.html) page lists the AU PS actors defined for this implementation guide and the requirements for implementing that actor.
 An AU PS profile [StructureDefinition](http://hl7.org/fhir/R4/structuredefinition.html) defines the obligations for an AU PS actor when implementing that profile.